 How to be Appropriately Assertive in Relationships

-February is Annual Boost Self-Esteem Month.
-To observe it, Kindness-Compassion-and-Coaching.com is publishing a series of posts about the many aspects of this intriguing subject.
+To observe Annual Boost Self-Esteem Month, Kindness-Compassion-and-Coaching.com published a series of posts about the many aspects of this intriguing subject.
 If you would like to read the series from the beginning, please start here: Self-Esteem: What You Need to Know and Secrets Revealed.
 Today’s post covers the important issue of how to be appropriately assertive in relationships.

 “Compassion for ourselves gives us the ability to love others unconditionally.” – Natalie Lue